ura14h/PlayOPC/README.md

 * The app cannot initialize media cards in the camera.
 * The app cannot set the time at the camera and change the network setting of the camera.

+## Runs Immediately

+You may find the binary version of application in [iTunes App Store](https://itunes.apple.com/app/play-opc/id999316498).
+Please download it if you want to see immediately this application works.

 ## Requirements

 Building this application requires: